 Taking Action: Support and Resources for Mental Health Crises

 Recognizing the signs of an oncoming mental health crisis is just the first step in mitigating it.
-Once you identify the symptoms in yourself or others, it’s important to seek help.
+Once you identify the symptoms in yourself or others, it’s important to take action.

 If you have a preexisting mental health condition, it can be hard to separate everyday symptoms from those connected to a crisis.
 For this reason, it helps to understand what’s normal for you.